 [Another technique I often use is to give you a provocative quotation from a critic, and have you write an essay attacking or defending the position.]

-2. If it's only a matter of Fate working its inexorable ways, there's not much dramatic interest in what happens to the heroes, heroines, and villains of Shakespeare's tragedies.
+1. Characters consciously assume roles and play parts, using the language of acting to describe what they are doing.
+Some play a part they are supposed to be playing, some manipulate others to take on different roles.
+Write an essay examining what we have read and discussed so far, and articulate some of the ways in which role playing, and awareness of proper and improper acting-the-part can offer insight into the plays, help explain characters' behavior and fortunes, and give perspective on the enduring dramatic power of Shakespeare's art.2.
+If it's only a matter of Fate working its inexorable ways, there's not much dramatic interest in what happens to the heroes, heroines, and villains of Shakespeare's tragedies.
 Yet Shakespeare never makes things that simple: his characters make choices, communicate directly with the audience, show an awareness of consequences both before and after the fact, and elicit comments from friends and colleagues.
 Their flaws may set certain events in motion, but the plots offer many opportunities for characters to do the right thing--and they don't.
 Write an essay in which you attack the notion that these tragedies depict humanity governed simply by Fate or Fortune or the stars.
 In doing so, you should specificlly acknowledge evidence that challenges your thesis, and cite evidence to support your thesis.